Getting Set Up

 4. Restart Chrome

-Chrome flags page showing Chrome-wide echo cancellation set to Disabled — required for Lyrekos calibration to work correctly
+Chrome flags page showing Chrome-wide echo cancellation set to Disabled — sometimes required for Lyrekos calibration when using Chrome

-You only need to do this once.
+If you need to do this, you only need to do it once.
 The setting persists across sessions.

 One Important Note

-Lyrekos uses your computer's microphone exclusively while a session is running.
+Lyrekos uses your computer's microphone and camera exclusively while a session is running.
 You cannot run Zoom, Teams, Meet, or any other application that uses your camera and microphone at the same time as Lyrekos — they will compete for the same resources.
-Close other conferencing apps before starting a Lyrekos session.
+If you only have one microphone and camera, close other conferencing apps before starting a Lyrekos session.

 You're Ready